Multifactor Authentication for athenaOne Login

 If you have recently updated your settings for a large number of users, you may see a different-colored badge next to Rollout Status indicating those changes are still being applied.
 A yellow status indicates changes are in progress and reports how many users have so far been enabled, while a red status indicates changes are stalled due to a known service outage.

-When MFA is enabled for your account, you will be presented with the setup page for MFA on your next athenaOne login.
-This page appears immediately after entering your username and password on the athenaOne login page and requires you to set up one or more factors as your second layer of authentication before proceeding into athenaOne.
+When MFA is enabled for your account, you will be presented with an additional authentication setup page on your next login.
+This page appears immediately after entering your username and password on the athenaOne login page (or the athenaOne Mobile app, or any other app accepting athenaOne username and password) and requires you to set up at least one authentication method before proceeding into athenaOne.

 Important